Building in Marakkech

 Man in the Medina Horse and buggy

-Marrakech is a city of layers, each one revealing something unique and mesmerizing.
+Marrakech is a city of layers, each revealing something unique and mesmerizing.
 I realize I’ve only just begun to scratch the surface.
 In hindsight, I wish I’d stopped more often to absorb it.
-Marrakech is constantly moving, and I was too often simply caught in the wave.
+Marrakech was constantly in motion, and I was too often caught in the wave.

 Ceramics shop Souks detail

 Tahir Shah and his family had a year in Morocco to discover the culture, explore the country, and immerse themselves in the local traditions.
 We have two weeks.
-But I thank Shah for preparing us for the time we did have there, through humor, candor, and wit.
-For giving me the ability to laugh things off that would have otherwise frustrated me.
+But I thank Shah for preparing us for the time we did have there through humor, candor, and wit.
+For allowing me to laugh things off that would have otherwise frustrated me.

 The Caliph's House